-From Date Contents District Jan.
-19 Second Lt.
-Nguyen van Hoi was held jointly responsible for a "financial affair."
+Provincial Headquarters Jan.
+19 - Prosecution order.

+District Jan.
+19 - Follow-up on operations of sea-going boats.

 Jan.
-19 Inspection of domestic animals.
+19 - Submission of names and dossiers of candidates for village youth commissioner positions.

 Jan.
-19 Survey of inherited land and fields.
+19 - Rice purchased from small shops for relief of the people.

 Jan.
-19 Payment for purchase of record books for 1961.
+19 - Return of receipt for a draft order addressed to Hô Phu.

+District Jan.
+19 - Check on the transmission of reconscription orders to reserve servicemen.
 Jan.
-19 Monthly report on January 20, 1961.
+21 - Rate of fees imposed on radios.
 Jan.
-19 Acknowledgment of receipt of "intimate letter" from the District.
-Provincial Headquarters District Jan.
-19 Questions raised by My Xuyen District.
+21 - Declaration of waste land which can be used to plant coconut trees and poplars.
 Jan.
-19 Prosecution order.
+21 - List of all businessmen, industrialists and handicraftsmen practicing their profession during 1961 for the imposition of licence tax.
 Jan.
-19 Follow-up on operations of seagoing boats.
+21 - New declaration on the area and categories of private and public lands and fields in the village.
 Jan.
-19 Submission of names and dossiers of candidates for village youth commissioner positions.
+21 - Note fixing the rate of percentage surcharge on business licences and land-fields taxes for the village budget.
 Jan.
-19 Rice purchased from small shops for relief of the people.
+21 - Aid given to the boats and fishermen carried by storms from Thua Thiêñ province.
 Jan.
-19 Return of receipt for a draft order addressed to Ho Phu.
+21 - Submission of list of fishermen.
 Jan.
-19 Check on the transmission of reconscription orders to reserve servicemen.
+21 - Industrial census.
 Jan.
-21 Rate of fees imposed on radios.
+21 - Payment to owner of the lime kiln.
 Jan.
-21 Declaration of wasteland which can be used to plant coconut trees and poplars.
+23 - Request for removal of name from the voters' list.
 Jan.
-21 List of all businessmen, industrialists and handicraftsmen practicing their profession during 1961 for the imposition of licence tax.
+23 - Report on payment of expenditures in 1960 for the District.
 Jan.
-21 New declaration on the area and categories of private and public lands and fields in the village.
+23 - Civil investigation.
 Jan.
-21 Note fixing the rate of percentage surcharge on business licences and landfields taxes for the village budget.
+24 - Submission of receipts from sale of relief rice.
 Jan.
-21 Aid given to the boats and fishermen carried by storms from Thua Thien Province.
+24 - Names of officials serving as station chiefs at the Cua Đai (bay).
 Jan.
-21 Submission of list of fishermen.
+24 - Check on licence for retail sale of rice.
 Jan.
-21 Industrial census.
+24 - Deadline for submission of statistical survey forms on marine fisheries..

+District Jan.
+24 - Transportation of resettlers after the Tân-Suu new year.
 Jan.
-21 Payment to owner of the lime kiln.
+24 - Payment of labor for reconstruction of District public offices.
 Jan.
-23 Request for removal of name from the voters' list.
+24 - Fund drive: contributions from the village councillors and thôn chiefs for aid to the family of the finance councillor of Lộc Ninh village, murdered by the VC, Jan.
+24 - Posting of the list of candidates for village youth commissioner positions.
 Jan.
-23 Report of payment of expenditures in 1960 for the District.
+26 - Transmission of authorization for retail sale of rice in 1961 to a named person.
 Jan.
-23 Civil investigation.
+26 - Submission of statistics on marine fisheries.
 Jan.
-24 Submission of receipts from sale of relief rice.
+26 - Report on the prices of rice on sale in the locality.
 Jan.
-24 Names of officials serving as station chiefs at the Cua Dai (bay).
+26 - Election of village youth commissioners.
 Jan.
-24 Check on licence for retail sale of rice.
+26 - Receipt for revolvers and munitions.
 Jan.
-24 Deadline for submission of statistical survey forms on marine fisheries.
+26 - List of ex-servicemen living in the village.
 Jan.
-24 Transportation of resettlers after the Tan-Suu new year.
+27 - The provincial administration authorizes the people to buy relief rice at small shops in Hội An (the provincial capital).
 Jan.
-24 Payment of labor for reconstruction of District public offices.
+27 - Authorization granted to a named person to sell relief rice to the people.
 Jan.
-24 Fund drive: contributions from the village councilors and thon chiefs for aid to the family of the finance councilor of Loc Ninh Village, murdered by the Viet Cong.
+27 - Keeping track of unidentified sailboats coming from the North.
 Jan.
-24 Posting of the list of candidates for village youth commissioner positions.
+27 - Intensification of defense until new order.
 Jan.
-26 Transmission of authorization for retail sale of rice in 1961 to a named person.
+27 - Transmission of a copy of exam notice to a named person (Vo Tôn).
 Jan.
-26 Submission of statistics on marine fisheries.
-Jan.
-26 Report on the prices of rice on sale in the locality.
-Jan.
-26 Election of village youth commissioners.
-Jan.
-26 Receipt for revolvers and munitions.
-Jan.
-26 List of ex-servicemen living in the village.
+27 - Formation of committee in charge of polling booths.